explosivepastry/DinoNav/README.md

 ## How it works

-DinoNav uses the Windows `PrintWindow` API to capture your browser window directly from its render buffer — meaning it keeps working even when the browser is completely hidden behind your game.
-No screen recording, no game memory access, no anti-cheat risk.
+DinoNav uses the Windows `PrintWindow` API to capture your browser window directly from its render buffer meaning it keeps working even when the browser is completely hidden behind your game.

 ---